ignite/cli/docs/1 Introduction/1 Introduction.md

 [See the full list here](https://cosmonauts.world/).

-The basis of the consensus protocol, network management and blockchain initialisation has been proven to be reliable and competitive.
-From there, only your imagination can stop you from what can be built with the technology stack.
+The basis of the consensus protocol, network management and blockchain initialization has been proven to be very reliable.
+From there, you can build anything with this technology stack.

 ## Modules